srepetsk/gw-style/_pages/transvestite.md

 kalinsPDFMeta:
   - '{"showLink":"default"}'
 ---
 A person who dresses in a style or manner traditionally associated with the opposite sex.
 Their gender does not change.
 A man who dresses as a woman is still a man.
-Do not confuse with transgender.
+Do not confuse with <a href="https://style.srepetsk.net/t/transgender/">transgender</a>.

 &nbsp;